kubernetes/enhancements/keps/sig-apps/20190326-stateful-application-api.md

 // Set of valid values of DataSourceType. const (
+	// Restoring an application from a local snapshot.
+	DataSourceSnapshot DataSourceType = "Snapshot"
+	// Restoring an application from a remote backup.
-  DataSourceSnapshot DataSourceType = "Snapshot" DataSourceBackup   DataSourceType = "Backup"
+	DataSourceBackup DataSourceType = "Backup"
 )

 // DataSource defines a source from which a StatefulApplication and its data state can be restored. type DataSource struct {
 	// Type specifies the type of the data source.
 	Type DataSourceType `json:"type"`

 	// SnapshotRef specifies a reference to an ApplicationSnapshot as the data source for cases of
 	// restoring an application from a snapshot.
 This is required when Type is "Snapshot".
 	// +optional
 	SnapshotRef *corev1.ObjectReference `json:"snapshotRef,omitempty"`

 	// BackupRef specifies a reference to an ApplicationBackup as the data source for cases of
 	// restoring an application from a backup.
 This is required when Type is "Backup".
 	// +optional
 	BackupRef *corev1.ObjectReference `json:"backupRef,omitempty"`
 }

-// ConditionStatus is the status of a condition. type ConditionStatus string

-// Set of valid values of ConditionStatus. const (
-  ConditionTrue    ConditionStatus = "True" ConditionFalse   ConditionStatus = "False" ConditionUnknown ConditionStatus = "Unknown"
-)
+type ConditionType string

-// ApplicationCondition defines a condition of a StatefulApplication. type ApplicationCondition struct {
+// Condition defines a condition of a StatefulApplication or an operation on the StatefulApplication
+// , e.g., an ApplicationSnapshot or an ApplicationRollback.
+type Condition struct {
 	// Type is the type of the condition.
-	Type string `json:"type,omitempty"`
+	Type ConditionType `json:"type,omitempty"`

 	// Message is a human readable message indicating details about the condition’s last transition.
 	Message string `json:"message,omitempty"`